philanc/slua/README.md

 ### Pre-built binaries

-The Linux x86 binary version of  slua has been built on a x86_64 (64-bit) platform with the Musl C library (version 1.1.14)
+The Linux binary versions of  slua have been built on a x86_64 (64-bit) platform with the Musl C library (version 1.1.18)

+The i586 and armhf versions have been cross-compiled with [musl-cross-make] (https://github.com/richfelker/musl-cross-make), a toolchain setup designed by Rich Felker.

 ### Related projects